 We've gone over what you should include in a sales plan, including some examples and mockups.

 You can create a few different types of sales plans for your organization.
-Here are some examples.
+I’ve gathered some examples so you can find the right fit for your needs.

 30-60-90-Day Sales Plan